pittisc/overflow/README.md

 5. Navigate inside the respository with "cd overflow".
 6. Compile the vulnerable binary with "gcc -o vuln vuln.c -fno-stack-protector -z execstack -z norelro".
 7. NOTE!
 The next step disables a crucial security feature on your system.
 I'd recommend disconnecting that computer from the Internet (in VirtualBox, select "Host-Only" at the Network setting) and reenabling the feature before reconnecting it.
-8. Disable ASLR with "DISABLE ASLR".
+8. Disable ASLR with "echo 0 > /proc/sys/kernel/randomize_va_space".